You are here

 Population modeling, numerical solutions of the mathematical model, problem solving methods and algorithms developed, high level programming language, and math models for real world problems.
 Prerequisite: MATH 310 or by consent of instructor.

-MATH 425: Real Analysis (3 credit hours – Odd year Spring)
+MATH 425: Real Analysis (3 credit hours – Even year Fall)

 Real and complex number systems, limit and continuity, numerical sequence and series, metric space and topology, differentiation and integration of real and vector functions.
 Prerequisite: MATH 243.